SIMEXP/psom/pipeline_coding_guidelines.md

 ##How to create temporary files

-There are two functions to generate temporary files or folders in PSOM:
+There are two functions to generate temporary files or folders in PSOM, `psom_file_tmp` and `psom_path_tmp`.
+In both cases, PSOM will generate a random name, using a user-specified suffix.
+Before attributing the name, PSOM will check that this name is not already used (in which case it will generate another random name).
+As soon as the name has been selected, an empty file name or directory is automatically created.
+Moreover, if these commands are called as part of a job, the job name is automatically added in the temporary name.
+All these features ensure that there will be no conflict of temporary names between jobs, even if the same pipeline is executed multiple times on a single machine.
+By default, the name of the temporary folder is the default of the system (as defined by the `tempdir` variable).
+This can be changed using the `gb_psom_tmp` variable defined in `psom_gb_vars.m`.
 ```matlab
 >> file_tmp = psom_file_tmp('_suffix')
 file_tmp = /tmp/psom_tmp_359007_suffix
 >> path_tmp = psom_path_tmp ('_suffix')
 path_tmp = /tmp/psom_tmp_44068_suffix/
 ```
-PSOM will generate a random name, using the specified suffix.
-Before attributing the name, PSOM will check that this name is not already used (in which case it will generate another random name).
-As soon as the name has been selected, an empty file name or directory is automatically created.
-Moreover, if these commands are called as part of a job, the job name is automatically added in the temporary name.
-All these features ensure that there will be no conflict of temporary names between jobs, even if the same pipeline is executed multiple times on a single machine.
-By default, the name of the temporary folder is the default of the system (as defined by the `tempdir` variable).
-This can be changed using the `gb_psom_tmp` variable defined in `psom_gb_vars.m`.

 ##Random number generator
 When running Monte Carlo simulations, it is critical to take a great care setting up the state of the random number generator.
 There is a PSOM command called `psom_set_rand_seed` which will set the state of the Gaussian and uniform random number generator: